Kingdageek/computer-manager/README.md

 - Run `docker compose up`
 - The app should be running on `localhost:8000`
 - The admin notification service should be running on `localhost:8081`
+- Postgres should be running on `localhost:54322`
+- Try the APIs on swagger by visiting: `localhost:8000/swagger/index.html`
 - The database should be auto-created and the `computers` table should auto-migrate

 ### Potential Improvements

+- **Authentication & Authorization** to verify the identity of the sysadmin and to ensure they have the proper permission to perform any action
 - **Proper pagination** in the get all computers endpoint preferably cursor-based pagination for performance
 - **Caching:** for the get computer by ID & get computer results, a caching layer would reduce latency after the first request
 - **Better error handling:** If notifying an admin fails, the error is just logged.
 A potential alternative could be using queues with some retry mechanism for failed tasks
 - **Improved validation:** validating the IP and MAC addresses sent are actually valid and not just random strings
 - **Adequate Test suite:** both integration tests for the REST endpoints & unit tests
 - **Better migration with rollbacks** to make development smoother

+### Other Notes

+- The get all computers endpoint expects employee codes to be added as separate query params like so `employee_codes=mmu&employee_codes=ckm` but the swagger definition uses a comma-separated list like so `employee_codes=mmu,ckm`, this doesn't work.